ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Device Identity triples instruct a Verifier to perform key validation checks, such as revocation, certificate path construction & verification, or proof of possession.
 The Verifier SHOULD verify keys contained in Device Identity triples.

-A Device Identity triples endorse that the keys were securely provisioned to the named Target Environment.
+A Device Identity triple endorses that the keys were securely provisioned to the named Target Environment.
 Additional details about how a key was provisioned or is protected may be asserted using Endorsements such as `endorsed-triples`.

 Depending on key formatting, as defined by `$crypto-key-type-choice`, the Verifier may take different steps to locate and verify the key.